mpv-player/mpv/DOCS/man/options.rst

     parallelism between frames (when using a ``--swapchain-depth`` higher than 1), but it can also slow things down.
 (Default: 1)

+    NOTE: Setting the queue count to a value higher than 1 may disable timer queries, because the values are only reliable when using a single graphics queue.
+This only affects the ``vo-passes`` property.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is (currently) only relevant for ``--gpu-api=vulkan``.
 The possible choices